Bluegales/BridgeBuddy/README.md

 ## General

-This project is a EVM-compatible Browser Wallet, designed to enhance user experience by abstracting the complexities associated with managing assets across various EVM-compatible chains.
+This project is an EVM-compatible Browser Wallet, designed to enhance user experience by abstracting the complexities associated with managing assets across various EVM-compatible chains.
 It consolidates assets from different chains in a single interface, enabling seamless asset management.
 The wallet uses account abstraction to bridge funds automatically as needed for transactions, providing a simplified, unified view of all assets.

 Below are the steps to set up the wallet: